 Prior to submission of the network access profile or report forms, the designee for the health plan responsible for reviewing and submitting the reports shall verify the accuracy and correctness of the annual submission, in accordance with Rule 1300.67.2.2(h)(2).

-General Instructions Applicable to All Required Report Forms (Rules 1300.67.2.2(h)(6) …)
+General Instructions Applicable to All Required Report Forms (Rules 1300.67.2.2(h)(6))

-Attention: Review these instructions before populating any report forms for submission in the Timely Access Compliance Report ...
+Attention: Review these instructions before populating any report forms for submission in the Timely Access Compliance Report.

-The general instructions below are applicable to the report forms health plans are required to submit annually as part of the Timely Access Compliance Report ....
-(Rules 1300.67.2.2(h)(1), (2), and (6) …
+The general instructions below are applicable to the report forms health plans are required to submit annually as part of the Timely Access Compliance Report (Rules 1300.67.2.2(h)(1), (2), and (6).

 Reporting Data from Subcontracted Plans

-The primary plan in a plan-to-plan contract for a reported network is responsible for submitting all data for the network, as described in Rule 1300.67.2.2(h)(1)(A), including required report forms for the Timely Access Compliance Report …, as described in Rule 1300.67.2.2(h)(3). … The data included in the primary plan’s submission shall represent all network providers, including those made available to the network through a plan-to-plan contract as defined in Rule 1300.67.2.2(b)(13).
+The primary plan in a plan-to-plan contract for a reported network is responsible for submitting all data for the network, as described in Rule 1300.67.2.2(h)(1)(A), including required report forms for the Timely Access Compliance Report, as described in Rule 1300.67.2.2(h)(3).
+The data included in the primary plan’s submission shall represent all network providers, including those made available to the network through a plan-to-plan contract as defined in Rule 1300.67.2.2(b)(13).

 Reporting Multiple Entries for the Same Data Field

-When reporting network providers within the … Contact List Report Form, the health plan shall report all responsive data for the network provider.
+When reporting network providers within the Contact List Report Form, the health plan shall report all responsive data for the network provider.
 When applicable, the health plan shall report more than one entry for the same data field (e.g., a network provider practices at multiple addresses, has multiple specialty types or participates in multiple provider groups).
 To report more than one entry for the same data field for a network provider, the health plan shall create a new record (i.e., populate an additional row) for the network provider.
 The new record shall contain the data entered in all fields that do not vary, as well as the new entry in the data field that varies.
 For each network provider, the health plan shall report the number of records needed to describe all possible combinations of required data applicable to the network provider.

 Examples of fields that may require multiple entries for a network provider are: